appsody/appsody/docs/DEVELOPER-GUIDE.md

     * git add .
 * commit the changes
     * git commit -m "commit message"
-* push the changes and set tracking of the branch
+* push the changes and set tracking of the branch, ex:
     * git push -u tnixa testbranch
+        * the `-u <fork> <branch>` is only needed for the initial push to set tracking, use `git push` for additional pushes
     * verify the tracking
         * git branch -avv
 ## create pull requests:
+This section describes how to create a pull request.
 * the github webpage for the upstream repo should show an indicator after pushing your changes, click the "Compare & pull request" button
 ![image info](pull-request.png)

 * if you would like your code changes to be known/tracked but are not ready for them to be reviewed/approved you can create a draft pull request using the pull-down
 ![image info](draft-pull-request.png)

-## sync changes from upstream to fork master branch
+## sync changes from upstream master
+This section describes how to sync the upstream master and your branch.
+You may want to do this to check for merge conflicts.
 * git checkout master
 * git pull master
-* git checkout <branch>
+* git checkout `<branch>`
 * git merge master (some people prefer rebase here, but that should only be used if you haven't created a PR yet)
 ## testing:
+This section describes various ways to test both your code and other's code.
 * test your code changes against the test bucket
     * make test
 * build the appsody binary files for the various platforms